chamara64/Batocera-PS2-Game-Settings/README.md

 # Installation
 Step 1: copy the "pcsx2_custom_configs" folder to the root of the Batocera "SHARE" partition (along side the bios, roms, themes etc. directories).
 NOTE: If you haven't set up and configured the PCSX2 settings on your Batocera installation already, do that before continuing to step 2.

-Step 2: Start Batocera and execute the "install.py" file in the "pcsx2_custom_configs" folder using its native file manager (F1 key).
+Step 2: Start Batocera and execute the "install.py" file in the "pcsx2_custom_configs" folder using the native file manager (F1 key).

 Step 3: That it you're done!
 There is no step 3.